QaysB/QaysB/README.md

 ## Hi, I’m Qays 👋
 - 😄 I’m interested in movies, games, puzzles, and traveling!
-- 🌳 I’m currently learning Python, C, and JavaScript!
+- 🌳 I currently have experience in Python, C, C++, Java, JavaScript, TypeScript, and React!
 - 🎬 My favorite movie is Once Upon a Time in America and my favorite show is True Detective Season 1.